JHRobotics/softgpu/README.md

-## QEMU
+### QEMU

-Hardware 3D support isn't available yet with QEMU.
-2D driver now works with QEMU `-vga std` or `-vga vmware`.
-But main problem with QEMU is bad detection of a PCI bus.
-If the PCI bus is detected badly, system won't enumerate most of device - VGA adapter, sound and network card and even IDE bus.
+There is no native 3D acceleration support for QEMU yet, but you can apply QEMU-3dfx patches.

+Next problem with QEMU is, that Windows 98 incorrectly detected PCI bus as PnP BIOS.
+There is 2 solutions for it.

+#### Non-PnP BIOS

+This is best for fresh installations.
+First you need [SeaBIOS](https://www.seabios.org/SeaBIOS) with disabled `CONFIG_PNPBIOS`.
+You can compile manually from source or you can use my binary: [seabios-qemu.zip](https://files.emulace.cz/seabios-qemu.zip).
+Extract `bios.bin` somewhere and run QEMU with '-bios /path/to/somewhere/bios.bin'.
+Windows 9x installation with this BIOS should detect all hardware without problems.

-### PCI bus detection fix
+#### PCI bus detection fix

+If you have already installed system and you don't see any PCI hardware, use these steps:

 1) Open Device Manager and locate *Plug and Play BIOS* (Exclamation mark should be on it)

 ![QEMU PCI: Plug and Play BIOS](resource/docs/qemu-pci-1.png)